Music Resume Examples and Templates for 2023

 Tuned

-How do you align your resume with a job description?+
+How do you align your resume with a job description?-

 Despite the wide range of opportunities available for musicians, it’s still important to align your resume with the job description to secure auditions.
-For example, if a posting seeks a seasoned classical musician, you’d want to highlight composers and complex pieces you’ve performed.
+For example, if a posting seeks a seasoned classical musician, highlight composers and complex pieces you’ve performed.
 By tailoring your resume towards individual job descriptions, you’ll increase your odds of landing your next big opportunity.

-What is the best music resume format?+
+What is the best music resume format?-

 Reverse chronological format is recommended for most music resumes.
 This features your most recent and relevant experience towards the top of your document.
 Functional formats, also known as skill-based resumes, are considered outdated by most recruiters and hiring managers.
-These formats don’t provide a framework for you to properly detail your career achievements and experience, which often results in a generic resume that won’t separate you from the competition.
+These formats don’t provide a framework to properly detail your career achievements and experience, which often results in a generic resume that won’t separate you from the competition.

-Expert Advice: Include a cover letter with your resume
+Include a cover letter with your resume

 Creating a matching cover letter can bolster the strength of your application.
 This is another opportunity for you to provide insights into the nuances of your music experience.
-In the middle paragraphs, be sure to mention the organization’s reputation or style of music and why this draws you to apply for the position.
+In the middle paragraphs, mention the organization’s reputation or style of music and why this draws you to apply for the position.
 For more information, visit our acting cover letter guide.

 Frank headshot